 Do you remember the last time that you tried learning something new?

-If you’re anything like me, you probably experienced some discomfort and awkwardness.
+If you’re anything like me, you probably felt uncomfortable and awkward.

 I never used to like putting myself in a position where I didn’t look like I had it all together.
 The perfectionist in me ran the show and it prevented me from venturing forth into new territory.